kinoshitadaisuke/ncu_astroinformatics_202309/README.md

 - Session 05 "Scientific calculations and analyses using SciPy" on 16/Oct/2023

 - Session 06 "Making and using relational database using Python" on 23/Oct/2023

+- Session 07 "Astronomical calculations using Astropy" on 30/Oct/2023

 ## Online resources